paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-007-national-institute-of-standards-and-technology.md

 (12) to invent, develop, and (when appropriate) promote transfer to the private sector of measurement devices to serve special national needs; and

-(13) to coordinate Federal, State, and local technical standards activities and conformity assessment activities, with private sector technical standards activities and conformity assessment activities, with the goal of eliminating unnecessary duplication and complexity in the development and promulgation of conformity assessment requirements and measures.
+(13) to coordinate technical standards activities and conformity assessment activities of Federal, State, and local governments with private sector technical standards activities and conformity assessment activities, with the goal of eliminating unnecessary duplication and complexity in the development and promulgation of conformity assessment requirements and measures.

 **(c) Implementation activities** In carrying out the functions specified in subsection (b), the Secretary, acting through the Director 11 So in original.
 Probably should be followed by a comma. may, among other things—